Premature Ejaculation

 Hormonal or neurochemical influences

-Prostate or pelvic floor factors in some cases
+Pelvic floor or prostate-related factors in some cases

 Medication effects influencing arousal or ejaculatory threshold